spaceFlow-US/.github/profile/README.md

 Self tour can save 7.2B per year.

 ## Potential
-- Enables agents to conduct up to 30 tours per day, maximizing the number of visits and significantly enhancing the likelihood of successful deal closures, without requiring physical presence.
+- Enables agents to conduct up to 30 tours per week, maximizing the number of visits and significantly enhancing the likelihood of successful deal closures, without requiring physical presence.
 - Facilitates remote management for multi-property holders nationwide, enabling efficient and effective property management from any location.

 ## Pitch Deck